yang4068/MUID/README.md

 The code for the two-branch feature fusion identification network is placed in the file of Identification.
 You can run it to show the overall identification performance in 2-person and 3-person cases.

-In addition, we also put the folders: Baseline, including the multi-person identification method (magauth) and the single-person identification methods (wifiu and gaitway).
+In addition, we also put the folders: Baseline, including the multi-person identification method (Magauth) and the single-person identification methods (WifiU and Gaitway).